inus/PBSwif/README.md

-Streamlit app to interact with CHPC Lengau Cluster:
+# Streamlit app to interact with CHPC Lengau Cluster:

-1. To aid in generating PBS job scripts
+- To aid in generating PBS job scripts using CHPC queue parameters

-2. To submit jobs from the web interface
+- To submit job scripts to the cluster from a web interface

-3. To track queue and job status on the cluster
+- To track and display queue and job status on the cluster

+- Extend capabilities to generate graphs from results

-To install:
+## To install:

-Check out git code directory
+- Check out git code directory `git clone https://github.com/inus/PBSwif.git`

-Create a python 3.11 virtual env, and activate
+- Create a python (tested on 3.9 and 3.11) virtual env, and activate

-Install streamlit:

-pip install -r requirements.txt
+  `virtualenv Venv3`

+  `.
+Venv3/bin/activate`

+- Install streamlit and optionally drmaa, to enable job submission.

+  `pip install streamlit`

+  Note that the DRMAA v1 library has to be compiled or installed on the submit host.

+  The library path can be provided via shell environment variable, `DRMAA_LIBRARY_PATH`

+  `pip install drmaa`

-Run the app
+## Run the app

-streamlit run app.py
+- `streamlit run app.py`

-Open browser on localhost:8501
+- Open browser on localhost:8501

-Alt. when running on a remote/login node: open a ssh tunnel, eg:
+- Alternatively, when running on a remote/login node:

+  open a ssh tunnel, eg:
-ssh -N -L 10000:localhost:8501 scp.chpc.ac.za
+   `ssh -N -L 10000:localhost:8501 scp.chpc.ac.za`

-The Qsub tab will appear when running on a submit host

-Working: DRMAA job submissions, status

-To do: Add graphical queue status